How to Use Prune Juice to Solve Potty Problems

 Don’t rub any ointments or lotions on him as this can also block sweat glands and cause more problems.

-Generally heat rash is not something to worry about.
-Following, are some signs something more serious is going on and needs medical attention:
+Here are some signs something more serious is going on and needs medical attention:

 Note: DO NOT pop those tiny pimples, whether to get rid of them or check for puss.
 This could lead to infection and will absolutely cause unnecessary irritation.
 Allow your baby’s skin to take care of itself on its own.